ThunderFly-aerospace/TFRPM01/doc/tindie.md

 ## Hall-Effect Sensor Probe

-Hall-Effect sensors (magnetically operated) are ideal for harsh environments, where dirt, dust, and water can contact the sensed rotor.
+Hall-effect sensors (magnetically operated) are ideal for harsh environments, where dirt, dust, and water can contact the sensed rotor.

 Many different hall-effect sensors are commercially available.
 For example, a 5100 Miniature Flange Mounting Proximity Sensor is a good choice.